ArtechFuz3D/Meta-Tag-Helper/README.md

 # A simple HTML Meta Tag Helper

+*Making link sharing accessible*

-Keep forgetting which meta tags to include in your head?
+Do you keep forgetting which meta tags to include in your html head?
-Use this handy page to copy-paste your standard set of meta tags and adjust the content to your application.
+Use this handy page to copy-paste your standard set of meta tags and adjust the content to your use case.